makeabilitylab/physcomp/communication/p5js-paint-io.md

 - Three buttons for changing the brush shape, fill mode, and to clear the screen

 ![](assets/images/PaintIO_ArduinoLeonardo_ThreePotsThreeButtons.png)
+**Figure.** A wiring diagram for the full paintbrush controller with three potentiometers on A0, A1, and A2 to control the brush's location (x,y) and size, respectively and three buttons for changing the brush shape, fill mode, and to clear the screen.
+Image made in Fritzing and PowerPoint.
+{: .fs-1 }

 #### Update paintbrush code